New Zealand Rugby approves Silver Lake's deal

 The deal would be worth $387.5 million to New Zealand Rugby (NZR).
 Documents released for the AGM outlined that $39m of the sale price will be distributed to stakeholders such as provincial unions and a legacy fund will be established to ensure the sustainability of rugby at all levels.

-However the deal is not complete as it requires sign off from the New Zealand Rugby Players Association.
+However the deal is not complete as it requires sign off from the New Zealand Rugby Players Association (NZRPA).

 The association's discussions with NZR have been put on hold for a couple weeks, with the parties unable to agree on how the money from the deal will be split between players and a legacy fund.